wget --no-check-certificate --no-cookies --header "Cookie: \ oraclelicense=accept-securebackup-cookie" https://download.oracle.com/otn-pub/java/jdk/11.0.1+13/90cf5d8f270a4347a95050320eef3fb7/jdk-11.0.1_linux-x64_bin.tar.gz

 # alternatives --config java # java -version

-We have successfully configured two versions of Java, By following let us see how to set the environmental variables for the same.
+We have successfully configured two versions of Java JDK, By following let us see how to set the environmental variables for the Java JDK.

 Step 4: Create an Environmental variable for Java.